 Individual Circumstance #4: Commitment to Future Compliance

 IRAS operates on the belief that taxpayers are generally compliant.
-Whether the taxpayer is committed to improving their tax compliance going forward is a mitigating factor that when IRAS will take into consideration when deciding on the penalty for the tax offences.
+Taxpayers' commitment to improving their tax compliance going forward is a mitigating factor that when IRAS will take into consideration when deciding on the penalty for the tax offences.

-Taxpayers can show their commitment to better tax compliance in the future by undertaking to improve their record keeping, using proper accounting software and/or engaging suitably qualified person to prepare their accounts, etc.
+Taxpayers can show their commitment to better tax compliance in the future by undertaking to improve their record keeping, using proper accounting software and/ or engaging suitably qualified persons to prepare their accounts, etc.